Voter suppression in the United States: Women's suffrage

 Momentum for women's suffrage in the United States started in the 1840s.
 Organizations began in 1869 and eventually merged in 1890 as the National American Woman Suffrage Association (NAWSA) with Susan B. Anthony as its leading force.
 Suffragists made several attempts to vote in the early 1870s in hopes to convince the United States Supreme Court to give women the right to vote.
 The group fought for suffrage on a state-by-state basis.
 At the turn of the 19th century, Carrie Chapman Catt prioritized leading the two-million-member NAWSA to advocate for a constitutional amendment giving women the right to vote.
 After a series of votes in Congress and in state legislatures, the Nineteenth Amendment was ratified on August 18, 1920.
 The amendment states, "The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex."

 Youth suffrage

-Twenty-sixth Amendment to the United States Constitution created a floor where anyone 18 years or older could vote, but giving states and localities the option to extend the franchise by lowering the voting age to even younger citizens.
+The twenty-sixth Amendment to the United States Constitution created a floor where anyone 18 years or older could vote, but gave states and localities the option to extend the franchise by lowering the voting age to even younger citizens.